Terence Harvey

-Terence John Humes (October 1944 – 7 September 2017), known professionally as Terence Harvey, was a British television actor.
+Terence John Humes (October 1944 – 7 September 2017), known professionally as Terence Harvey, was a British actor.
 Among his many roles was the prosecution counsel in The Execution of Gary Glitter.
 He also appeared in From Hell, Johnny English, Hollyoaks, The White Countess, Mr. Selfridge, Hustle, Downton Abbey, The Damned United and Hitler: The Rise of Evil, where he played Hitler's ill-fated rival Gustav von Kahr.